pingcap/docs-cn/sql-plan-replayer.md

 - The statistics of the table in `sql-statement`
 - The result of `EXPLAIN [ANALYZE] sql-statement`
 - Some internal procudures of query optimization

+If historical statistics are [enabled](/system-variables.md#tidb_enable_historical_stats), you can specify a time in the `PLAN REPLAYER` statement to get the historical statistics for the corresponding time.
+You can directly specify a time and date or specify a timestamp.
+TiDB looks for the historical statistics before the specified time and exports the latest one among them.

+If there are no historical statistics before the specified time, TiDB exports the latest statistics, which is consistent with the behavior when no time is specified.
+In addition, TiDB prints the error messages in the `errors.txt` file within the exported `ZIP` file.

 > **Note:**
 >